plh97/GoLang-VUE-CMS/README.md

 <a name="english"></a>
 ## English

 A full-stack Content Management System (CMS) built with Go (Gin, GORM, Casbin) for the backend and Vue 3 (Vite, TailwindCSS) for the frontend.
 Features robust RBAC (role-based access control), JWT authentication, and a modern, responsive UI.
 Project structure is inspired by [nunu-go](https://github.com/go-nunu/nunu).

+**Note:** All backend operations (build, test, migration, server start, etc.) should be run via the provided `Makefile` for consistency and reproducibility.

 ### Features